BSides Charm · 2026

 31d

 Dashboards call this failure.
-The better question is: what actually changed?

 This actually happened

-• Teams started closing older findings
+• Teams started closing older backlog, not just recent work

-• The dashboard said: ‘we got worse’
+• The metric got worse

 MTTR